Dev-Craig44/reactTesting/README.md

 ## Testing Components

-2 Major Concerns
+When testing React components, there are two main concerns:

-- How They Render
+- **How components render**
-- How They Respond To User Actions
+- **How they respond to user actions**

-When it comes to react testing we tend to lean towards 1.)
-Integration testing
+In React testing, we typically focus on **integration testing**:

-- - slower
+- It is slower than unit testing
-- - More confidence
+- Provides greater confidence in your code
-- - More Robust
+- Is generally more robust

-Test the **behavior**. not the `style`
+The goal is to test the **behavior** of your components, not their `style`.